I cant’t live without My Radio

 The real deal

-My good friend at that time, Paul, had the Philips D8534.
-This was the first time I saw, what I call, a real ghetto blaster.
+My good friend and classmate in the 80’s, Paul, had the Philips D8534.
+This was the first time I saw, what I would call, a real “ghetto blaster“.
 It had a decent size, great speakers and 3 band equalizer a mono/stereo and a left/right slider.
 What more could you want?
-And I looked real cool too.

 Later

-As I got older, smaller and fancier music system was invented – like the Walkman.
-With a Walkman everyone can bring their own music and not have to drag a big ass ghetto blaster along – And you could also conceal yourself in your own world with your music and at the same time not bother your surroundings, with your music – or noise …
+With the Walkman, you could bring your music and not have to drag a big ass ghetto blaster along.
+At the same time, conceal yourself, in your own little world with your own music and not bother your surroundings, with your music – or noise …

 And to quote LL Cool J – ‘I can’t live without My Radio’ – and neither can’t I.